 * Russia worried price rally would further spur U.S. output (Updates with Falih, Novak news conference)

 By Alex Lawler, Rania El Gamal and Shadia Nasralla

 VIENNA, Nov 30 (Reuters) - OPEC and non-OPEC producers led by Russia agreed on Thursday to extend oil output cuts until the end of 2018 as they try to finish clearing a global glut of crude while signalling a possible early exit from the deal if the market overheats.

 Russia, which this year reduced production significantly with OPEC for the first time, has been pushing for a clear message on how to exit the cuts so the market doesn't flip into a deficit too soon, prices don't rally too fast and rival U.S. shale firms don't boost output further.

 Russia needs much lower oil prices to balance its budget than OPEC's leader Saudi Arabia, which is preparing a stock market listing for national energy champion Aramco next year and would hence benefit from pricier crude.

-Iranian Oil Minister Bijan Zanganeh told reporters the Organization of the Petroleum Exporting Countries had agreed to extend the cuts by nine months until the end of 2018, as largely anticipated by the market.
+Saudi Energy Minister Khalid al-Falih told reporters the Organization of the Petroleum Exporting Countries and non-OPEC allies had agreed to extend the cuts by nine months until the end of 2018, as largely anticipated by the market.

-OPEC also decided to cap the output of Nigeria and Libya at 2017 levels without deciding on figures, he added.
-Both countries have been previously exempt from cuts due to unrest and lower-than-normal production.
+OPEC also decided to cap the combined output of Nigeria and Libya at 2017 levels below 2.8 million bpd.
+Both countries have been exempt from cuts due to unrest and lower-than-normal production.

 "When we get to an exit, we are going to do it very gradually ... to make sure we dont shock the market," he said.